 The 2015 Fellowship application is now online!

-The Kala Fellowship, an international competition, annually grants nine artists a cash award, unlimited access to Kala’s facilities for up to six months, and a culminating show in the Kala Gallery, through a highly competitive jurying process.
-This year, we were so pleased to receive a particularly large, diverse, and strong group of applications representing a wide range of media and disciplines, which were submitted by artists based throughout the world.
-We received 330 applications this year and Kala has awarded nine Fellowships plus six Honorable Mention awards.
+In 2014, we were so pleased to receive a particularly large, diverse, and strong group of applications representing a wide range of media and disciplines, which were submitted by artists based throughout the world.
+We received 330 applications and Kala awarded nine Fellowships plus six Honorable Mention awards.

 Miguel Aragón, Brooklyn, NY

 Sofia Córdova, Emeryville, CA

 Richelle Gribble, Idyllwild, CA

 Honorary AIR Awardees:

 Hayv Kahraman, Oakland, CA

 Rhonda Holberton, Oakland, CA